Can I Get Workers’ Compensation Benefits For My Workplace Depression?

 Physical injuries are not the only injuries covered by workers’ compensation benefits.
 Mental injuries and illnesses may be covered as well, depending on the situation.
 If the depression is caused by mental stress at work such as a high-paced work environment or a rude supervisor, the depression is not going to be covered by workers’ compensation.
 However, if you suffered a physical injury in the workplace and coping with that injury has led to depression, workers’ compensation benefits may be available.
 With more than 50 years of combined experience on our side, the Minneapolis workers’ compensation claim lawyers at Midwest Disability Work Comp, P.A., have in-depth knowledge of the wokrers’ compensation benefits that may be available to you.

 Work Is Stressful, But That May Not Mean Workers’ Comp Is Available

 Most people suffer some degree of stress in the workplace.
 For some, that can lead to clinical depression.
 Unfortunately, workers’ comp is not available in these situations.
 However, there are other circumstances in which depression does qualify as a compensable injury.

 Depression As A Consequential Injury

 Employers and workers’ compensation insurance companies will frequently challenge claims of depression.
 However, you don’t have to take ‘no’ for an answer.
-We have the strength and the skill to overcome their challenges and help you get all of the workers’ comp benefits to which you are entitled.
+Our Minnesota lawyers have the strength and the skill to overcome these challenges and help you get all of the workers’ comp benefits to which you are entitled.